SCOOP: Self-Supervised Correspondence and Optimization-Based Scene Flow

 \textbf{Training dataset size.} \quad We illustrate the size of the training datasets in Figure~\ref{fig:datasets_size_supp}.
 As explained in the paper (subsection~\ref{subsec:flow_res}), \CorrFlow is a data-light method that requires much less training data than other learning-based methods.

 \textbf{Occluded data version.} \quad The FT3D\textsubscript{o} dataset contains point clouds of 8,192 points, where the z-axis coincides with the depth axis, and the maximal z-value is limited to 35 meters~\cite{liu2019flownet3d}.
-In the KITTI\textsubscript{o} dataset, there are several tens of thousands of points per point cloud, with a different number of points for the source and target points clouds, denoted as $N_s$ and $N_t$, respectively.
+In the KITTI\textsubscript{o} dataset, there are several tens of thousands of points per \camrdy{scene}, with a different number of points for the source and target point clouds, denoted as $N_s$ and $N_t$, respectively.
 We align the z-axis of KITTI\textsubscript{o} to the depth axis and trim the maximal z-value to 35 meters, as done for the FT3D\textsubscript{o} data~\cite{puy2020flot}.

-For memory-efficient training, \CorrFlow is trained on sets with the same number of $n = 2048$ points sampled at random from the original point clouds.
-However, we employ \CorrFlow to infer the flow for all the points $N_s$ in the source point cloud, as explained next.
+For memory-efficient training, \CorrFlow is trained on \camrdy{point} sets with the same number of $n = 2,\!048$ points sampled at random from the original point clouds. \camrdy{Following previous work~\cite{liu2019flownet3d, puy2020flot, mittal2020just, li2022rigidflow}, we evaluate \CorrFlow on small test point clouds of randomly sampled 2,048 points.} However, we also employ our method to infer the flow for all the points $N_s$ in the source point cloud, as explained next.

-At the test-time, we randomly shuffle the source points and the target points, divide them into disjoint chunks of $n$ points, and compute the per-point features $\Phi_X$ and $\Phi_Y$, as done in the training stage.
+At the test-time, we randomly shuffle the source points and the target points, divide them into disjoint chunks of $n = 2,\!048$ points, and compute the point features $\Phi_X$ and $\Phi_Y$ \camrdy{for each chunk}, as done in the training stage.
 If the number of points is not divided by $n$, we pad with randomly selected points from within the point cloud to the closest multiple of $n$.
-Then, for each source chuck, we compute the matching cost with respect to all the points in the target, obtain a cost matrix $C_{chunk} \in \mathbb{R}^{n \times N_t}$, and compute its correspondence-based flow $F_{chunk} \in \mathbb{R}^{n \times 3}$.
+Then, for each source chuck, we \camrdy{calculate} the matching cost with respect to all the points in the target, obtain a cost matrix $C_{chunk} \in \mathbb{R}^{n \times N_t}$, and compute \camrdy{the} correspondence-based flow $F_{chunk} \in \mathbb{R}^{n \times 3}$.
 Afterward, we collect the flow from the different chunks, remove the padded points (if any), and get the per-point flow $F \in \mathbb{R}^{N_s \times 3}$.